drdeford/drdeford.github.io/_pages/Teaching.md

 ---

 <div id="main">
-At Vassar I mostly teach courses related to statistics and data.
-At WSU I was heavily involved in developing courses for the <a href="https://data-analytics.wsu.edu/">Data Analytics</a> program and I'm particularly passionate about incorporating real-world data and computational tools into the classroom.
+At Vassar College I mostly teach courses related to statistics and data.
+Previously at WSU I was heavily involved in developing courses for the <a href="https://data-analytics.wsu.edu/">Data Analytics</a> program and I'm particularly passionate about incorporating real-world data and computational tools into the classroom.
 Examples of my course materials can be found in the links below.

-<p>As a result of my <a href="Research_topics.php">work analyzing gerrymandering</a> I also focus  on the social impact of mathematical modeling in my teaching and have developed several sets of materials for helping
+<p>As a result of my ork analyzing gerrymandering I also focus  on the social impact of mathematical modeling in my teaching and have developed several sets of materials for helping
 math students contribute to research around voting rights and political redistricting, which I used while supervising students through the
 <a href="https://sites.tufts.edu/vrdi/">Voting Rights Data Institute</a> and the UW eScience
  <a href="https://uwescience.github.io/DSSG2021-redistricting-website/">Data Science for Social Good</a> programs.
 I have also developed and presented
- materials for other instructors on this topic through the <a href="AMS_EP.php">  AMS Engaged Pedagogy Series</a>.
+ materials for other instructors on this topic through the <a href="../AMS_EP.md">  AMS Engaged Pedagogy Series</a>.

-<p>In addition to collegiate instruction, the resources I created for   mentoring and coaching middle and high school math teams are <a href="problems.php">collected here</a>.
+<p>In addition to collegiate instruction, the resources I created for   mentoring and coaching middle and high school math teams are <a href="../Problems.md">collected here</a>.
 For broader descriptions of my perspectives on teaching you can read
-<a href="https://graduate.dartmouth.edu/news/2017/06/teaching-award-2017-recipient-daryl-deford"> this interview</a> about my graduate student teaching award and
+<a href="https://graduate.dartmouth.edu/news/2017/06/teaching-award-2017-recipient-daryl-deford"> this interview</a> about my graduate student teaching award and my
-<a href="http://math.wsu.edu/faculty/ddeford/TP.pdf"> my teaching philosophy statement </a>  from the last time I was on the job market.
+<a href="../files/TP24.pdf"> teaching philosophy </a> statement  from the last time I was on the job market.

 <figure>
 <center>